 The Anima Sola or Lonely Soul is a Catholic depiction of a suffering person — almost always a woman — in chains amidst the barred prison doors and flames of Purgatory, the place where sinners go while awaiting final judgment.The Anima Sola is taken to represent a soul suffering in purgatory, usually, if not always, a woman.
 The woman has broken free from her chains in the midst of a prison (barred doors) and is surrounded by flames, representing purgatory.
 She appears penitent and reverent, and her chains have been broken, an indication that, after her temporary suffering, she is destined for heaven.

 In the case of The Cheaters, I think that the soul’s chains are the corporeal body that binds the true inner self.
-The funny yellow glass that van Prinn has invented through alchemy allows the boundaries to be crossed over in order to see the actual soul suffering in it’s physical purgatory.
+The funny yellow glass that van Prinn has invented through alchemy allows the boundaries to be crossed over in order to see the actual soul suffering in its physical purgatory.

-“When a man shuts himself off from his neighbors, when he conducts mysterious experiments… there’s bound to be talk.
+“When a man shuts himself off from his neighbors when he conducts mysterious experiments… there’s bound to be talk.
 There were those that whispered that Old Dirk van Prinn was a sorcerer or worse… He might not have been remembered at all had not his research led him to the discovery of a most unusual formula for making glass.”

-The house keeper Mrs. Ames brings him a package annoying him with an offer of some nourishing soup since he hasn’t had a bite all day.
+The housekeeper Mrs. Ames brings him a package annoying him with an offer of some nourishing soup since he hasn’t had a bite all day.
 Irritated by the intrusion he just wants her to leave him alone.
 Mrs. Ames keeps peaking around him trying to catch sight of his mysterious room.
 He tells her goodnight.

 He tries on the spectacles and stares at his own reflection the camera blurs our vision momentarily. van Prinn is horrified by the image he is gazing at.
-As we view his face in close up, it distorts as he becomes more frightened by what he sees looking back at him in the mirror.
+As we view his face in close-up, it distorts as he becomes more frightened by what he sees looking back at him in the mirror.
 The camera closes in on his tinted spectacles and the look of abject fear in his eyes.

 The music becomes a frenzied climax as the scene trades with a black background and a few low piano notes held as Boris Karloff walks on screen to tell us about the evening’s terror tale.

 I’ve always been struck by Henry Daniell’s unusual facial features that often lend to many of the sinister roles he’s played in the horror film genre.
-He’s somewhat like a Faustian marionette, with a wooden like grimace frozen in extreme sardonic glee.
-I particularly loved him in one of my favorite classic campy films of 1959 The 4 Skullsof Jonathon DrakeDaniell’s make-up for the Well of Doom episode bears a striking similarity to Lon Chaney’s character in Tod Brownings, London After Midnight 1927
+He’s somewhat like a Faustian marionette, with a wooden-like grimace frozen in extreme sardonic glee.
+I particularly loved him in one of my favorite classic campy films of 1959 The 4 Skullsof Jonathon DrakeDaniell’s make-up for the Well of Doom episode bears a striking similarity to Lon Chaney’s character in Tod Brownings, London After Midnight 1927.

-One hundred years later the spectacles are found by Joe Henshaw junk man, in a hidden compartment of an old rotting,dust covered desk in Prinn’s abandoned house.
+One hundred years later the spectacles are found by Joe Henshaw junk man, in a hidden compartment of an old rotting, dust-covered desk in Prinn’s abandoned house.

-The Cheaters includes wonderful performances by Paul Newlan as Joe Henshaw, the down on his luck junk dealer who discovers the cheaters in more ways than one, when he stumbles onto the spectacles at the old Bleaker Place where van Prinn did his experiments.
+The Cheaters includes wonderful performances by Paul Newlan as Joe Henshaw, the down-on-his-luck junk dealer who discovers the cheaters in more ways than one when he stumbles onto the spectacles at the old Bleaker Place where van Prinn did his experiments.